 Established in 1859, Markaibari is the oldest estate in Darjeeling, where a strong commitment to sustainable farming prevails.
 This organic tea consists of leaves of various shades of green and brown, with silver and beige downy buds.
 They produce a light, golden-amber infusion, with an inviting character.
-By far the richest and earthiest of our white organic tea from India, the aroma carries the slightest whiff of muscatel, hinting at the Darjeeling origin of this white tea.
+By far the richest and earthiest of our white teas, the aroma and cup of this tea is true to its Darjeeling origin with notes of citrus and muscatel layered over a slight sweetness.

 Ingredients: organic Indian white tea

 Located in eastern India, Darjeeling is nestled at the foothills of the Himalayas and tucked between Bhutan and Nepal.
 It is one of the most famous regions in the world for tea production, and has a long history of tea cultivation dating back to the early 1800s.
 Black teas are the most traditional types of tea from this area, but more recently white, green and oolong teas have been manufactured.
 Darjeeling’s highland subtropical climate and elevation (6000 feet above sea level) make it ideal for growing tea.
 Makaibari Tea Estate was founded in 1859, and is the oldest and steepest estate in Darjeeling.
 Makaibari is a biodynamic and organic certified tea garden and follows a form of “integrated forest management.”
 They also use permaculture in many of their practices.
 Certified Fair Trade in 1993, Makaibari has used their premiums to provide stipends for University studies, microfinance programs, education investments and health training, among many other initiatives.

 Read our field notes from our visit to Makaibari!